StreetScienceCommunity/StreetScienceCommunity.github.io/about.md

 ## What are we doing?

-We are working with teachers, educators and citizens to educate the public about open science and particularly with sequencing, data-analysis, molecular biology, their benefits and implications.
+We are working with teachers, educators and citizens to educate the public about open science.
+In particularly about sequencing, data-analysis, molecular biology, their benefits and implications.

 ## The problem